Luke Barnatt

-Luke Barnatt (born 13 April 1988) is an English mixed martial artist, and entrepreneur, who fought as a Middleweight for the Ultimate Fighting Championship.
-He was a member of FX's The Ultimate Fighter: Team Jones vs. Team Sonnen, and has also competed for BAMMA, UCMMA and RXF.
+Luke Barnatt (born 13 April 1988) is an English mixed martial artist who fought as a middleweight for the Ultimate Fighting Championship (UFC).
+He was a member of FX's The Ultimate Fighter: Team Jones vs. Team Sonnen, and has also competed for BAMMA, UCMMA, ACA and RXF.
 At 6' 6" Barnatt is one of the tallest fighters currently competing in his weight class.
 Barnatt received his nickname "Bigslow" from brothers John Maguire and Tommy Maguire, for his size and being slow in response to their jokes and insults.
-He is a close friend to the former four-time world kickboxing champion and internet celebrity Andrew Tate.

 Background

-Barnatt was born in Redbridge, Essex and moved to Islington at the age of one and then Chelmsford at the age of ten.
-At the age of 17, Barnatt would move to Peterborough.
+Barnatt was born in Redbridge, London and moved to Islington at the age of one and then Chelmsford at the age of ten.
+At the age of 16, Barnatt would move to Peterborough.
 Barnatt began playing many sports from a young age, including basketball, cricket, and track and field.
 At the age of 15, Barnatt began training in Tae Kwon Do but only achieved the rank of yellow belt before giving it up.
 Later on, Barnatt was introduced to wrestling by professional mixed martial arts fighter Jack Mason at Tsunami Shooters MMA.